 Underwriting Services in Investment Banking

-Underwriting is the process of raising capital through selling stocks or bonds to investors (e.g., an initial public offing IPO) on behalf of corporations.
+Underwriting is the process of raising capital through selling stocks or bonds to investors (e.g., an initial public offing IPO) on behalf of corporations or other entities.
 Businesses need money to operate and grow their businesses, and the bankers help them get that money by marketing the company to investors.